 Mission

-The Readability Consortium’s core mission is enhanced digital readability for all.
+The Readability Consortium’s core mission is to bring digital readability to all.

 We pursue this mission through research and engineering, empowering designers and readers alike to better navigate our information-intensive digital future.